dylanjones784/Markdown-Guide/BestPractiseGuide.md

 Requests that are received with a content type that is not supported by the API, or is invalid, it should be rejected from the system with 406 (“Not Acceptable”) or 415 (“Refusal to accept request”).

 Some of the more popular formats of content types that should be supported are “text/plain“, “application/xml“, “text/html“, “application/json“, “image/gif“, and “image/jpeg“.
+All of these are indicators of data that can be communicated with.

 For more information on the full current best standard for Media Type Specifications, visit [RFC 6838](https://www.rfc-editor.org/rfc/rfc6838).

-# Establishing the Exposed Resources (Was Resource-Oriented Design)
+# Resource-Oriented Design
 Resource Oriented APIs are modelled as a “resource hierarchy” where each endpoint is a simple resource, or a collection of resources.
 Endpoints, what the client interacts with, mirrors distinct resource(s) and forms a cohesive hierarchy of resources.

 For example, the URI: